 Well, if you are looking for an open-source password manager then Bitwarden is the best one is to look at.
 It is not only a completely free piece of software but also gives the user the liberty to create its own synchronization server, however, that is a little complex, but if you have technical knowledge then it is opened for the experiment.

 The Bitwarden is well equipped free password manager for both beginners as well as advanced users.
-One of the reasons why people like it in the free category because of open source transparency.
+One of the reasons why people like it in the free category is because of open source transparency.
 This means, there will be a community effort to build the software rather than a single entity with complete control over the program.

-However, as all of us are not too much sound to set up our own server for syncing passwords using Bitwarden across the devices, thus we need to use the one provided by the team of Bitwarden.
+However, as all of us are not too sound to set up our own server for syncing passwords using Bitwarden across the devices, thus we need to use the one provided by the team of Bitwarden.

 All the core features of Bitwarden are free to use, whereas there are some premium ones as well for that we have to pay a very nominal price, 1$ per month ( 10$/year).
 On the other hand, if you want to use the premium packages of the Bitwarden with multiple people then the family package will be great and costs you 3.33$ per month or 40 $ per year.

 The free account of Bitwarden offers unlimited access to item storage such as Logins, Notes, Cards, and Identities.
-Therefore, there will be no restrictions on storing vault items along with sync passwords across all your devices; secure password generator, Two-step authentication, and self-host options will also be there.
+Therefore, there will be no restrictions on storing vault items along with sync passwords across all your devices; a secure password generator, Two-step authentication, and self-host options will also be there.

-The premium version will include Bitwarden Authenticator (TOTP), 1 GB encrypted file storage; a Two-step login with YubiKey, U2F, Duo; Vault health reports, Unlimited Collections and shared Items; Priority Customer Support, and more.
+The premium version will include Bitwarden Authenticator (TOTP), 1 GB encrypted file storage; a Two-step login with YubiKey, U2F, Duo; Vault health reports, Unlimited Collections, and shared Items; Priority Customer Support, and more.

-Well, if you are looking for a free password manager software without any commitment and paying a single penny then definitely you can go for this.
+Well, if you are looking for free password manager software without any commitment and paying a single penny then definitely you can go for this.

-The range of supporting OS platforms of Bitwarden is also wide- Windows 10/8/7, macOS, Linux, Android, iOS, ChromeOS including extensions for Google Chrome, Mozilla Firefox, Opera, Microsoft Edge, Safari, Vivaldi, Brave and Tor Browser.
+The range of supporting OS platforms of Bitwarden is also wide- Windows 10/8/7, macOS, Linux, Android, iOS, ChromeOS including extensions for Google Chrome, Mozilla Firefox, Opera, Microsoft Edge, Safari, Vivaldi, Brave, and Tor Browser.